sendgrid/wordpress/readme.txt

 == Changelog ==

+= 1.6.6 =
-= 1.6.5 =
+* Remove $plugin variable to avoid conflict with other plugins = 1.6.5 =
 * Add configurable port number for SMTP method, Specify full path for sendgrid php library, Fix special characters and new lines issues
 = 1.6.4 =